 - Low Price Guarantee

 Skyscanner is another travel search engine that does not sell flights directly.
-They show you a list of flights and links to the airline’s website or OTA to complete the purchase.
+It shows you a list of flights and links to the airline’s website or OTA to complete the purchase.

 Pros and Cons of Skyscanner